 Please note that the fieldwork component of the externship counts towards the 16-credit cap on non-GPA credits.

 Corporate Counsel Externship (Offered fall and spring, 2 cr.) – Dedicated to exposing students to the role and work of in-house counsel for for-profit and nonprofit corporations in an array of global industries, as well as the business and lawyering skills essential to representing the internal corporate client.
 The seminar covers the modern role of in-house counsel; becoming a trusted advisor to the client; learning business; communicating effectively in a business setting; collaborating with a legal team; and solving problems to advance the client’s strategic objectives.
 This seminar is required for students working at corporate counsel placements.
-View the program overview and logistics PDF.
+For general information and application logistics for fall 2018, view the PDF.

-Externship: Learning From Practice (Offered fall and spring, 1 cr.) – For students working at all types of placements.
+Externship: Learning From Practice (Offered spring, 1 cr.) – For students working at all types of placements.
 The weekly seminar explores the ways in which lawyers (and externs) learn from practice and develop skills on the job.
-This seminar is a good option for students who are on their second externship.
+This seminar is a good option for students who are on their second externship or have participated in a clinic.

 Independent Proposal Externship (Offered fall and spring, 2 cr.) – Under this option, in lieu of a seminar, students write a 15–20 page paper and submit seven bi-weekly journals (4–6 pages each), under the guidance of a faculty supervisor.
 The 2 credits count towards the 3-credit cap on independent study credits as well as the 16-credit cap on non-GPA credits.
-Students must receive permission from the Interested students should first contact Associate Director Adrienne Smith.
+Students must receive permission from the externship program office.
+Please contact Associate Director Adrienne Smith.

-Legal Externship (Offered fall and spring, 3 cr.) – BU Law’s “catch-all” externship where students work at all types of placements.
-Recent placements include BU General Counsel’s Office, Victim Rights Law Center, and the SEC, to name a few.
+Legal Externship (Offered fall and spring, 3 cr.) – Students work at all types of placements, with an emphasis on government and legal services placements.
+Recent placements include Boston Public Schools, the U.S. Attorney’s Office, Victim Rights Law Center, and the SEC, to name a few.
 The seminar is an ethics class that examines legal practice and the ethics of lawyering.
 The seminar satisfies BU Law’s professional responsibility requirement.

 Legislative Externship (Offered fall on alternate years, and every spring, 3 cr.) – Students learn about the lawmaking process on Beacon Hill by working for a Massachusetts state legislator.
 Students may draft legislation, evaluate testimony, attend meetings with legislators and staff, observe legislative strategy sessions and negotiations, attend floor debates and committee meetings, and research questions of law and faculty for proposed legislation.
 Students can work on general issues or focus in the following areas: Environmental Law, Health Law, and Tax & Business.
 This seminar is required for students working at legislative placements.

-Small/Mid-Size Law Firm Externship (Offered fall and spring, 2 cr.) – A new program beginning spring 2018.
-This course focuses on a range of topics unique to legal practice in small and medium-sized law firms, with a particular emphasis on developing the skills necessary for successful lawyering in this setting.
+Small/Mid-Size Law Firm Externship (Offered fall and spring, 2 cr.) – This course focuses on a range of topics unique to legal practice in small and mid-sized law firms, with a particular emphasis on developing the skills necessary for successful lawyering in this setting.
 Students will gain a foundational knowledge of smaller firms and learn how to cultivate mentors, seek and respond to feedback, obtain challenging assignments, and measure progress on professional development goals.
 This seminar is required for students working at small/mid-size law firm placements.

 How to Apply